jamesdorfman/Neural-Poet/README.md

-# NeuralRap
+# Neural Rap
-Rap from an LSTM Recurrent Neural Network trained on the discography of Nas
+A Word-level Recurrent Neural Network trained on the discography of Nas

+Sample rap lines produced by the network:

+` The way I poisoned you to throw out rules of rap`

+` I'm the only one that carries that vision`

 ### Project setup
 Use a package manager like `pip` to install the following dependencies: